djcunningham0/dannycunningham.com/content/posts/2025-09-20-electrolyte-app/index.md

 +++
-title = "Vibe coding a web app" subtitle = "How good are the latest and greatest LLM agents?" excerpt = "I built a simple Streamlit web app for a DIY electrolyte mix recipe.
+title = "Vibe coding a web app" subtitle = "How good are the latest and greatest LLM agents?" date = 2025-09-20 tags = ["streamlit", "web apps", "ai", "llms"] draft = false description = "I built a simple Streamlit web app for a DIY electrolyte mix recipe.
 Embracing the \"vibe coding\" lifestyle, I decided to let a Claude agent do most of the work for me.
 Here's how it went.
-(Spoiler: pretty good but far from perfect)" date = 2025-09-20 tags = ["streamlit", "web apps", "ai", "llms"] draft = false
+(Spoiler: pretty good but far from perfect)"
 +++

 Last year I made a recipe for a homemade electrolyte mix which I use for endurance exercise like runs, hikes, and bike rides.